 How Many Wrinkle Filler Injections Will I Need?

 That depends on which wrinkle filler you use.

 Just like natural collagen, collagen replacements begin to lose form.
 That means they will eventually wear down.
 Treatment may require collagen injections two to four times a year to maintain the smoothing effects.
-The “softer” hyaluronic acid fillers like Restylane and Juvederm last three to nine months or longer depending on the product and where it is placed.
+The “softer” hyaluronic acid fillers like Restylane, Restylane-L, and Juvederm Ultra XC last three to nine months or longer depending on the product and where it is placed.
 Other fillers last longer:

-- Juvederm Voluma, Restylane Lyft, and Sculptra last up to one year or longer.
+- Radiesse and Restylane Lyft last up to one year or longer.

-- Radiesse and Juvederm Vollure last up to one and a half years.
+- Sculptra, Juvederm Voluma, and Juvederm Vollure last up to one and a half years or longer.

 - Bellafill is a semi-permanent filler that can last years.